Shine welcomes Victorian Forced Adoption Inquiry recommendations

 According to the report, forced adoption practices included:

-- coercing or duping mothers into signing adoption consent forms, or dispending consent altogether
+coercing or duping mothers into signing adoption consent forms, or dispensing consent altogether

 These are only some of the examples of forced adoption practices documented in Victoria.